giannilmbd/dynare/doc/manual/source/running-dynare.rst

     .. option:: minimal_workspace

-        Instructs Dynare not to write parameter assignments to parameter names in the .m file produced by the preprocessor.
+        Instructs Dynare not to write parameter assignments to parameter names in the ``.m`` file produced by the preprocessor.
 This is potentially useful when running ``dynare`` on a large ``.mod`` file that runs into workspace size limitations imposed by MATLAB.

     .. option:: compute_xrefs

-        Tells Dynare to compute the equation cross references, writing them to the output ``.m`` file.
+        Tells Dynare to compute the equation cross-references, writing them to the output ``.m`` file.

     .. option:: stochastic